Learning to Purification for Unsupervised Person Re-identification: Experiment

 In this section, we study the effectiveness of different components and hyper-parameters in our proposed method.
-As our work is implemented based on the CCL \cite{dai2021cluster}, the hyper-parameters introduced in our method include: the maximum clustering distance $d$ for the extra multi-scale branches, the balancing factors $\lambda_{1}$, $\lambda_{2}$ and $\mu$.
+As our work is implemented based on the CCL \cite{dai2021cluster}, the hyper-parameters introduced in our method include the balancing factors $\lambda_{1}$, $\lambda_{2}$ and $\mu$.
 The other hyper-parameters follow the setting of CCL.